Sighisoara: Medieval Citadel & Old Town

 What is the Clock Tower and can you go inside?

 Start here, because the Clock Tower (Turnul cu Ceas) is both the front door and the best thing in town.
 It was begun at the end of the 13th century and finished in the 14th as the main gate tower of the upper citadel, and it grew into the landmark you see now: 64 metres tall, four floors plus an open viewing gallery, visible from nearly every lane.
 For centuries it doubled as the town hall, right up to 1656.
-The four little turrets on the corners of the roof were not decoration but a message, each one signalling that Sighisoara held judicial autonomy and its judge could pass and carry out a death sentence.
+The four little turrets on the corners of the roof weren’t decoration but a message, each one signalling that Sighisoara held judicial autonomy and its judge could pass and carry out a death sentence.

 Was Dracula really born in Sighisoara?